NCIP/nci-mapping-tool/README.md

-Welcome to the nci-mapping-tool Project!
+Welcome to the NCI EVS Mapping Tool Project!
 ==============================

-NCI Mapping Tool was developed for supporting NCI internal operations.
-It provides a means for users to perform cross terminology mapping.
-Users would be able to place constraints on source or target objects.
+The NCI EVS Mapping Tool supports mapping between term lists, value sets, terminology subsets, or whole terminologies using a mix of automated and manual methods.
+This initial prototype release is used internally by EVS, but will need further development to reach a broader user community.

-The key capabilities of NCI Mapping Tool include the following:
+The key capabilities of NCI EVS Mapping Tool include the following:
 * Support concept mapping based on NCI Metathesaurus (i.e., the CUI and source atom relationships).
 *	Support concept mapping between terminologies hosted by NCI CBIIT through the LexBIG terminology server.
 *	Support mapping between two value sets.